 world_agg5 = world |> st_drop_geometry() |> # drop the geometry for speed dplyr::select(pop, continent, area_km2) |> # subset the columns of interest group_by(continent) |> # group by continent and summarize: summarize(Pop = sum(pop, na.rm = TRUE), Area = sum(area_km2), N = n()) |> mutate(Density = round(Pop / Area)) |> # calculate population density slice_max(Pop, n = 3) |> # keep only the top 3 arrange(desc(N)) # arrange in order of n. countries

 Combining data from different sources is a common task in data preparation.

 Joins do this by combining tables based on a shared ‘key’ variable.

 vignette("two-table") for a full list.

-These function names follow conventions used in the database language SQL (Grolemund and Wickham 2016, Chapter 13); using them to join non spatial datasets to
+These function names follow conventions used in the database language SQL (Grolemund and Wickham 2016, chap.
+13); using them to join non-spatial datasets to

 sf objects is the focus of this section.